formlio/forml/docs/project.rst

 Definition of the model evaluation strategy for both the development and production lifecycle.

-.. note:: The whole evaluation implementation is an interim and more robust concept with different API is ongoing.
+.. note:: The whole evaluation implementation is an interim and more robust concept with different API is on the .roadmap.

 The evaluation strategy again needs to be submitted to the framework using the ``component.setup()`` handler::